 Let’s travel to the Simonside Hills

 There’s a stretch of lonely moorland near Rothbury known as the Simonside Hills.
-And, like most wild places, the Hills are apparently home to a race of dangerous beings.
+And, in common with other wild places like Dartmoor, the Hills are apparently home to a race of dangerous beings.

 But these are not the familiar dwarfs of Middle Earth.
 There’s no drinking, joking and singing for these creatures.
 (That said, TheFairyTaleTraveler.com has a good post on the link between the Simonside dwarfs and Tolkien!)

-The Morpeth Gazette even referred to the Simonside dwarfs in 1889, noting that “it was dangerous for the solitary wanderer to venture” among the “tribe of ugly elves and dwarfs”.
+The Newcastle Courant also referred to the Simonside dwarfs, noting that “it was dangerous for the solitary wanderer to venture” among the “tribe of ugly elves and dwarfs”(1888: 2).

 Beware the offer of shelter